Black-winged lovebird: Description

-The black-winged lovebird, with a length of about 16–16.5 cm (6.25–6.5 inches), is the largest of all the lovebirds.
-It is sexually dimorphic, as are the red-headed lovebird and grey-headed lovebird of the lovebird genus.
+The black-winged lovebird, with a length of about 16–16.5 cm (6.3–6.5 inches), is the largest species of lovebird.
+It is sexually dimorphic, as are the red-headed lovebird and grey-headed lovebird.
 The dimorphism becomes apparent in juvenile birds after their first molt at about eight or nine months of age.
 Both the male and female black-winged lovebird are mostly green, and only the adult male black-winged lovebird has a red forehead and a ring of red feathers around its eyes.

 The tail is black tipped and feathers below the tail show a yellowish colour.
 The rump and feathers above the tail are light green.
-In the male feathers under the wing are typically black, and in the female the feathers under the wing are typically greenish or brownish black.
+In the male, feathers under the wing are typically black, and in the female the feathers under the wing are typically greenish or brownish black.
 Both sexes have a red beak and gray feet.

 Habitat

-The natural habitat for a black-winged lovebird is typically from southern Eritrea to southwestern Ethiopia and they normally live in either high plains or mountainous regions.
+The natural distribution for the black-winged lovebird is typically from southern Eritrea to southwestern Ethiopia, and they normally live in either high plains or mountainous regions.